betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 If you are able to run `xterm` and do not see the error message `xterm: Xt error: Can't open display`, you may want to try debugging with `xterm`.

-The default fonts in `xterm` are not exactly pleasant, as the example below suggests.
+The default fonts in `xterm` are not exactly pleasant, as the screen capture below suggests.
 Still, this [post](https://mpi-debug.org/2026-01-28-xterm/) provides instructions for debugging with `xterm`.

 <img src='../../images/2026-04-mpi-debugging-xterm.png' class='page lightbox' alt="Image of a gdb debugging session in an xterm"/>